vitelabs/vite-wiki/docs/api/rpc/ledger.md

 :::

 ## ledger_getSnapshotBlockByHeight
-query the snapshot block by height
+Query the snapshot block by height

 - **Parameters**:
     - `uint64`  height of the snapshot block